Cotoni-Coast Dairies National Monument designated!

 “The Cotoni-Coast Dairies National Monument is simply a good idea, and thanks to donors and local support and a President who understands the importance of land conservation, it has become a reality,” said Sara Barth, Executive Director of Sempervirens Fund.

 “This new National Monument consists of 5,800 acres of already federally owned land in Santa Cruz County, and encompasses 6 watersheds, critical wildlife habitat, scenic beauty and rich cultural resources.
 We are celebrating this day, and we look forward to supporting and being involved in the management and stewardship of this land,” continued Barth.

-Make a gift today to help Sempervirens Fund turn this coastal redwood gateway into a National Monument and protect the redwood forests, wildlife habitat, watersheds, and other important natural and scenic features of California’s Santa Cruz Mountains.
+Make a gift today to help Sempervirens Fund support the new Cotoni-Coast Dairies National Monument and protect the redwood forests, wildlife habitat, watersheds, and other important natural and scenic features of California’s Santa Cruz Mountains.

 The diverse and beautiful Coast Dairies property spans six watersheds and encompasses 5,800 acres of coastal prairies, redwood forests, riparian canyons and grazing lands.
 The land is located on the Santa Cruz north coast and owned by the federal Bureau of Land Management.

 The Cotoni-Coast Dairies National Monument campaign is dedicated to gaining permanent federal protection and conservation status for this unique property and its precious natural, cultural, historic, scenic and recreational values.

 Situated just north of Wilder Ranch State Park and south of Swanton Pacific Ranch on the inland side of Highway 1, the property links together a vast landscape of coastal open spaces and upland forests including state and local parks, private nature preserves, working forests, agricultural lands, public beaches, a National Marine Sanctuary, and more.